 but in a dream.

-or less, a very lengthy outro piece, as opposed to being an actual song.
-After a minute or so, fuzzy guitar riffs fade in
+more or less, a very lengthy outro piece, as opposed to being an actual song.
+After a minute or so, fuzzy guitar riffs fade

-and tries the patience of the listener.
-In all honesty, I think these are the sentiments of simple-minded sheep that shouldn't
+into and tries the patience of the listener.
+In all honesty, I think these are the sentiments of simple-minded sheep that

-be listening to the album (or Black Metal, as a whole) to begin with.
-The masses simply want instant gratification without
+shouldn't be listening to the album (or black metal, as a whole) to begin with.
+The masses simply want instant gratification

-having to invest any significant amount of time, energy or thought.
-That is why this music is so difficult for them; it challenges
+without having to invest any significant amount of time, energy or thought.
+That is why this music is so difficult for them;